github/docs/content/repositories/configuring-branches-and-merges-in-your-repository/managing-rulesets/about-rulesets.md

 When you create a ruleset, you can allow certain users to bypass the rules in the ruleset.
 This can be users with a certain role, such as repository administrator, or it can be specific teams or {% data variables.product.prodname_github_apps %}.

+There is a limit of 75 rulesets per repository{% ifversion repo-rules-enterprise %}, and 75 organization-wide rulesets{% endif %}.

 ## About rulesets, protected branches, and protected tags

 Rulesets work alongside any branch protection rules and tag protection rules in a repository.
 Many of the rules you can define in rulesets are similar to protection rules, and you can start using rulesets without overriding any of your existing protection rules.